cecelot/kyanite/README.md

 ###### you probably don't actually want to do this

 As of now, the only programs confirmed to be working are those in the `examples/` directory.
 Experiment with other programs at your own peril, and expect panics to occur, particularly with the `kyir` backend.
-If you're using macOS on Apple Silicon, you can test out the compiler by running the following command, assuming Nix is installed:
+If you're using macOS, you can test out the compiler by running the following command, assuming Nix is installed:

+> **Note:** Only macOS on Apple Silicon is actively tested, but macOS on Intel machines should work as well.

 ```
 nix run .# -- run examples/llvm/hello.kya